ClouDesire/docusaurus/docs/syndication.md

 It is great to enable your customers to **auto-login** to your application without providing any credentials.

-For instance, it means that your customers will not need to remember credentails for Cloudesire platform AND your product.
+For instance, it means that your customers will not need to remember credentials for Cloudesire platform AND your product.
 Also, you will not need to provide end-user instructions to your customers to login for the first time to your application.
 Long story short, you can provide your customer a smooth and simple user experience.

 To achieve this goal, we strongly suggest to add an **authorization token** to the endpoint to access the application.
-In this way, you can recognize customers and enable automatical log-in to your application.
+In this way, you can recognize customers and enable automatic log-in to your application.

 If you follow this flow, you do not need to specify user credentials into end-user instructions.

-**TIPS:**

-In order to see your product visible on the marketplace, it should at least have one **Plan** set to _published_.
+> In order to see your product visible on the marketplace, it should at least have one **Plan** set to _published_.